-An ongoing criminal investigation does not necessarily rule out disciplinary action by the Club or investigation by the Child Wellbeing and Officer.
+An ongoing criminal investigation does not necessarily rule out disciplinary action by the club or investigation by the Child Wellbeing and Protection Officer.
 However, any action taken must not jeopardise the criminal investigation.
 Advice must be taken from the police on this.
-Sufficient information should be available to enable the Club to make a decision whether to go ahead with disciplinary action or to respond under this procedure.
+Sufficient information should be available to enable the club to make a decision whether to go ahead with disciplinary action/response under this concerns procedure.